codio-content/Coding_with_Javascript-File_Handling/.guides/content/Reading-a-file-72f5.md

 data = fs.readFileSync('data.csv').toString()
 ```

-This loads the entire contents of a file called `data.csv`, converts it into a string and loads it into a variable `data`.
+This loads the entire contents of a file called `data.csv`, converts it into a single string and loads it into a variable `data`.